llmrb/llm/README.md

 #### Prompts

-We can send multiple messages at once by building a chain of messages:
+A prompt builder that produces a chain of messages that can be sent in one request:

 ```ruby
 #!/usr/bin/env ruby